Pfefan/Valorant-Voicelines-tools/README.md

-# Valorant Voicelines Tools
+# Valorant Voice lines Tools

 This repository contains two Python scripts that can be used to download and merge voice lines from Valorant agents.

 ## vldownloader.py

-This script uses the `MediaExtractor` class to download voice lines of a specified Valorant agent.
-The voice lines are downloaded from the Valorant Fandom website.
+This script downloads voice lines of a specified Valorant agent.
+These voice lines are downloaded from the Valorant Fandom website.

 ### Usage